overhide/overhide-ethereum/README.md

 If you're running Docker in *VirtualBox* (a *docker-machine*), please read the *Docker/Using docker-machine in VirtualBox* section below for important port forwarding information from the VM running Docker to your host system.

+**Note:** the *npm run compose-dev* step (below) builds and runs a **for test only** opinionated container with settings and credentials suitable to be used for downstream testing (e.g. pegged to "rinkeby" testnet).

+To build a non-test container see *Building Docker Image* section below.

 1. `npm install` -- bring in dependencies
 1. `npm config set overhide-ethereum:ETHERSCAN_KEY=...` -- replace '...' with your https://etherscan.io API key
-1. `npm run compose` -- build and start *overhide-ethereum* Docker container; ensure the Redis container is running
+1. `npm run compose-dev` -- build and start *overhide-ethereum* Docker container; ensure the Redis container is running
 1. `npm test` -- run tests against above
 1. `npm run set-auth` -- add user to authenticate against service